gbneto65/layers-v2/README.md

 ==============================
 March 2021

-A new concept of layers economic performance evaluation.
+A new concept of  economic performance evaluation of egg production business.

-- consider performance parameters from different genetic breed.
+- consider performance parameters from different genetic breed, as well the color of the egg.
-- take into consideration regional market data, such es local egg prices.
+- take into consideration regional market data, such es local egg & feed prices.
-- results are get after stockastic simulation
+- results based on stochastic simulation

-- easy reports
+- very simple & easy readable reports
--